- Verify Eligibility and Prepare Application Materials

 - Some jobs ask for other application materials, like a cover letter, writing samples, transcripts, or more.

-If you are offered an on-campus job, all of the forms listed below (excluding instructions) need to be printed, completed, and then submitted to the One Stop, located in The McCormick Tribune Campus Center.
+If you are offered an on-campus job, all of the forms listed below (excluding instructions) need to be printed, completed, and then submitted to the Student Employment Office, located in the Tower, 2C8-1.
 Review the I-9 instructions for a list of acceptable documents to submit with your paperwork.
-Staff members at the One Stop are equipped to assist you with instructions if you have questions.
 You can find detailed information on the Internal Revenue Service (IRS) Website and a video that walks through how to complete the paperwork from the United States Citizenship and Immigration Services (USCIS) here: Form I-9, Employment Eligibility Verification.

-- Also needed: documentation showing proof of identity and eligibility to work in the U.S. See the "List of Acceptable Documents" on page 9 of the I-9 Packet.
+- Also needed: documentation showing proof of identity and eligibility to work in the U.S. See the "List of Acceptable Documents" in the form instructions (pages 1-6 here: I-9 Form with instructions)

 - Federal W-4 Form